The Quantum Formalism Revisited

-\begin{itemize} \itemsep{0.25em} \item The assertion is extended from pure to all states $W\,(\geq W^2\,)$ by using the extended definition $w(p,q)\ceq2\pi \hbar \langle p|W|p\rangle\langle q|W|q\rangle\geq 0$ for the pseudo-classical state assigned to $W$.
-The claim then follows from the spectral resolution\footnote{see Explanation \ref{zustaende}.} of $W$, the convexity of the function $x \mapsto x \ln x$ (for $x> 0$), the {\scshape Jensen} inequality, and the result for pure $W$.
+for the pseudo-classical state $w$ assigned to $W$.
+This claim simply follows from the spectral resolution\footnote{see Explanation \ref{zustaende} in Section 2.2\,.} of $W$, the convexity of the function $x \mapsto x \ln x$ (for $x\geq 0$), the {\scshape Jensen} inequality \cite{Bau1996}, and the above result for pure states.